-In the 2016 Census, 314 Boroondara residents identified as Aboriginal or Torres Strait Islander, with 293 identifying as Aboriginal and 16 identifying as Torres Strait Islander and five identifying as both Aboriginal and Torres Strait Islander.
+In the 2016 Census, 314 Boroondara residents identified as Aboriginal or Torres Strait Islander, with 293 identifying as Aboriginal and 16 identifying as Torres Strait Islander, and five identifying as both Aboriginal and Torres Strait Islander.
 This was an increase of 97 Aboriginal and Torres Strait Islanders residents since the 2011 Census and 143 since the 2006 Census.
+Just over half of the residents who identify as Aboriginal and Torres Strait Islander were female (52%) and 48% were male, which reflects the gender division in the total Boroondara population.
+In the 2016 Census, Aboriginal and Torres Strait

-In the 2016 Census, Aboriginal and Torres Strait Islander residents represented 0.2% of the Boroondara population which is slightly under the proportion in Greater Melbourne (0.5%).
+Islander residents represented 0.2% of the Boroondara population, which is slightly under the proportion in Greater Melbourne (0.5%).